schuang/advanced-python-series/workshop2.md

 The Message Passing Interface (MPI) is the de facto standard for programming on distributed memory systems.
 It provides a powerful and portable way to write parallel programs that can run on anything from a multi-core laptop to a massive supercomputer.

-We will cover the core concepts of MPI:
+We will cover the core concepts of MPI, including:
 *   The **communicator**, which is a group of processes that can talk to each other.
 *   The **rank**, which is the unique ID of a process within a communicator.
 *   The **size**, which is the total number of processes in a communicator.
+*   Point to point communication
+*   Collective communication

 ## Part 3: Hands-On with `mpi4py`